 Devotional:

 Peter’s declaration that Jesus is the Messiah came not from human wisdom but by divine revelation.
-Our faith journey is about growing in this revelation and living as people of the kingdom.
+Our faith journey is about growing in this revelation and living as people of the Kingdom.
 This wasn’t just a guess or human insight; it was a revelation from God.
 This moment changed everything.
-Jesus said He would build His church on this truth, and the gates of hell would not overcome it.
+Jesus said He would build His church on this truth, and the gates of hell would not overcome it (Matthew 16:18).

 Reflection: